Small boats and harbor area in Mallorca during strong easterly wind and rough sea conditions

 Practical tips for residents and visitors for Friday

-Secure garden furniture and loose items, check small boats and keep informed via AEMET and the local port authority.
+Secure garden furniture and loose items, check small boats and keep informed via AEMET website and the local port authority.
 If you go to the coast: do not park right at the water's edge, avoid walking on exposed breakwaters and wear sturdy shoes.
 If you have a ferry or flight planned: early-morning connections are more vulnerable, evening connections are often more stable – but weather, not the timetable, will decide.

 Outlook for the coming days: a weather roller coaster